-18 Essential Social Media Marketing Apps for Your Smartphone
+25 Essential Social Media Marketing Apps for Your Smartphone

 And if you’re going to get your whole company in on the effort, you’ll need to make it easy for team members to share brand assets on the go.

-Smarp’s online employee communication and advocacy software makes it easy to turn everyone at your company into brand ambassadors and share content on social media.
+Smarp’s online employee communication and advocacy software make it easy to turn everyone at your company into a brand ambassador and share content on social media.

-With their mobile app, all team members can easily view, publish, and suggest curated content to share on social media.
+With Smarp’s mobile app, all team members can easily view, publish, and suggest curated content to share on social media.

 Get On: App Store | Google Play